vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-MaintenanceMode.md

 ### -pass

-The password to authenticate to ESXi host.
+The password to authenticate to the ESX host.

 ```yaml
 Type: String